ogata-k/fakes-gen-cli/README.md

 # As Library
 ## support fake option
+### With other option
+    // "sep" is separator for data generated as each "options" Join(sep, options),

 ### Fixed user data
     // s is user data quated by ".
     FixedString(s)